UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a/docs/weekly logs/Nishant Srinivasan/week8.md

 - dashboard

 ## Wednesday , July 5:
+- presentations all day
+- met with client just to update them on our progress
+- worked on autogen tests in between

 ## Thursday , July 6:
+- worked on autogen testing ; almost done that one, shouldn't be much longer

 ## Friday , July 7:
+- updating logs

 ## Saturday , July 8: